QQuick/Opy/README.rst

 - added dry_run and prepped_only options
 - added analyze() function to library to assist with the identification of obfuscated imports etc.
+- added class OpyFile for applying "quick patches" to obfuscated files (applicable when using Opy as a library)
 - line continuations combined into single lines

 - possibility to specify input dir, output dir and config file documented